 99.9% of businesses have a carbon footprint.
 To offset emissions, some businesses will help fund initiatives around the world that remove carbon dioxide from the atmosphere.
 If you take out as much as you put in, you can label yourself as a carbon-neutral business.

-The reason for this is simple, reducing your carbon emissions will reduce your costs.
-Paying for carbon offsetting schemes will add to your costs.
+Although we want businesses to become carbon-neutral, carbon offsetting should not be your top priority.
+The main aim is to reduce what you can control: your own carbon emissions.
+Because reducing your carbon emissions will reduce your costs.
+And paying for carbon offsetting schemes will add to your costs.

 What is carbon labelling?